atashpulatov/data-api-demo/tests/integration/python/docs/running_tests.md

 `--tags=@windows --tags=@release_validation`.

+we have:
+- release_validation - TC with this tag are in scope of Release Validation Test Set

 `-D image_recognition_enabled=True` enables (`True`) or disables (`False`) usage of image recognition to speed up tests execution.
 Works only when implemented for selected driver (see `-D driver_type`), currently only `windows_desktop`.